 Image 20 - A view of the sky from the pineapple's point of view.

-Observing the great vitality of the plants under the forest with those in full sun, there is no doubt that the pineapple is a low stratum plant.
+Observing the great vitality of the plants under the forest compared to those in full sun, there is no doubt that the pineapple is a low stratum plant.
 The pineapple populations accompanied precisely the riparian vegetation of the stream.

 When we respect the ecophysiology of plants, we avoid them entering into stress.
 Stress is one of the triggers of disease, attacks from insects, and it even influences the quality of the fruits, we often buy a pineapple in the market with the bark still half green, but when we open it we see that its pulp is glazed, half transparent, although the fruit is green, it is past its best, the excessive heat of the sun ripened it forcibly.